OwenCochell/Kahoot-Bot/README.md

 A simple bot made in python that joins a specified Kahoot game and sits idle(Will implement random question selection at a later date).

 # Prerequisites
 You must have python 3 installed.
+It should come pre-installed on linux.
+If not, use:
+>brew install python3
+Or:
+>apt install python3
-You can download python [Here](https://www.python.org/downloads/)
+For windows users, you can download python [Here](https://www.python.org/downloads/)

 You must also have the selenium module installed.
 This can be installed with command:
 >pip install selenium
+If you don't have pip installed, try:
+>brew install pip
+Or:
+>apt install pip

 More info about selenium and how to use it [Here](https://www.seleniumhq.org/)